 LLC members might decide to close the business because they’ve been tremendously successful and want to retire or because they’re struggling and choose to cut their losses and go out of business.
 Either way, there needs to be a process that all members agree on.
 Typical LLC partnership agreements include steps that should be taken when dissolving the LLC.
 They also explain how the LLC’s assets should be distributed to members after the business’s debts are paid.
 Hopefully, your LLC will be a success and you won’t have to worry about this unless it’s on your terms!

-CorpNet Can Help You with Your LLC Agreement
+CorpNet Can Help You Get Started

 CorpNet is here to help entrepreneurs and business owners.
 Through CorpNet’s partner program, we can assist accounting firms, accountants, CPAs, and legal and tax professionals as they help their clients set up and manage their LLC partnership agreements.